M

 Mastiffs are gigantic, dependable dogs, but when mixed with another breed, they can be even better.
 Additionally, their puppies are often larger than typical hybrids and could fall into the giant breed category.
 However, when combining two breeds, you never know what will happen or which traits it will inherit.
 Some mastiff mixes don’t even look like mastiffs, but they might share some characteristics.

 This article will concentrate on the boxmas, a cross between a boxer and a mastiff.
-But first, have a look at these other popular mastiff hybrids.
+But first, have a look at a few other popular mastiff hybrids.

 Types of Mastiff Mixes